Kyiv Oblast: History

-Kyiv Oblast was created as part of the Ukrainian Soviet Socialist Republic on February 27, 1932 among the first five original oblasts in Ukraine.
+Kyiv Oblast was created as part of the Ukrainian Soviet Socialist Republic on 27 February 1932 among the first five original oblasts in Ukraine.
 It was established on territory that had been known as Ruthenian land.

 Earlier historical administrative units that became the territory of the oblast include the Kiev Voivodeship under the Polish–Lithuanian Commonwealth and Grand Duchy of Lithuania, and the Kiev Viceroyalty and Kiev Governorate under the Russian Empire.
 The northern part of the oblast belongs to the historical region of Polesia (Polissia).

 In Kyiv region, there was a specific folk icon-painting style much influenced by the Kyiv Pechersk Lavra painting school.
 Saints were depicted on the deep purple or black background, their clothes dark, their haloes dark blue, dark green or even black, outlined by thin white dotted contours.
 The Kyiv region's icons collection is the part of the exhibition of the Museum of Ukrainian home icons in the Historical and cultural complex "The Radomysl Castle".

 The current borders of the oblast were set following the Chernobyl disaster in 1986.
 Administrative oversight of the new city of Slavutych, which was constructed as part of the Chernihiv Oblast, was then transferred to the Kyiv Oblast (see Chernobyl zone below).

-On 24 February 2022, Russian Armed Forces invaded Kyiv Oblast as part of its 2022 Russian invasion of Ukraine.
+On 24 February 2022, the Russian Armed Forces invaded Kyiv Oblast as part of its Russian invasion of Ukraine.
 Ukraine launched a counter-offensive to retake the region in March 2022.
 The oblast was declared free of invaders on 2 April 2022 by the Ukrainian Deputy Minister of Defense Hanna Maliar.
 According to the Ukrainian Ministry of Defense its troops had retaken more than 30 towns and villages around Kyiv.
-However, on April 9, 2022 the Russians attacked the Oblast again, even destroying a railway station in Bucha.
+However, on 9 April 2022 the Russians attacked the Oblast again, even destroying a railway station in Bucha.